 GoTenna can be a useful product for those who venture off the grid or for those who may be at events such as concerts where cell phone towers have become overloaded.
-There are some obvious disadvantages to GoTenna however.
+However, there are some obvious disadvantages to GoTenna:

 - GoTenna is not a mesh network device.
 Unlike new smartphone phone apps such as FireChat, where the useful range of the network increases with each new user who joins it, GoTenna messages basically only travel from one to the other.
 More GoTennas in the area does not make the network larger or more robust.

 - GoTenna has a limited range in the backcountry compared to GMRS two-way radios or satellite messengers like the Delorme InReach, which can send a message from anywhere in the world with our without a smartphone-powered on.

 - GoTenna users can only send messages to other GoTenna users, unlike satellite messenger devices.